rgeffre/Shopping_WebApp/README.md

-# bamazon-app
+# Shopping_WebApp

-Image of bamazon app in use
+Image of the application in use

 ![Image of Bamazon Application Working]